ajrcarey/pdfium-render/examples/README.md

 * `export.rs`: exports the individual pages in `test/export-test.pdf` to JPGs in the working directory.
 Run this example via `cargo run --example export`.
 The example will attempt to bind to a copy of Pdfium in the working directory, falling back to the system-bundled library if local loading fails.
 See comments in the source file for more details.
 * `form.rs`: exports the individual pages in `test/form-test.pdf` to JPGs in the working directory.
 The sample PDF includes pre-filled form fields, the values of which should also be rendered.
 Run this example via `cargo run --example form`.
 See comments in the source file for more details.
+* `text.rs`: extracts and outputs the text on each page in `test/text-test.pdf` to the console.
+Run this example via `cargo run --example text`.
+* `objects.rs`: outputs information about each page object on each page in `test/export-test.pdf` to the console.
+Run this example via `cargo run --example objects`.
-* `wasm.rs`: demonstrates pdfium running in the browser.
+* `wasm.rs`: demonstrates `pdfium-render` running in a browser.
 This requires some manual bundling of the correct resources; read on.

 ## Bundling for WASM